jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - extract-quotes: This function extracts all the locations in the text that contain quotes.
   - render-result: This function renders the result by extracting quotes from the text fragment, caching the result, and returning it.
   - get-result: This function retrieves an up-to-date result value for the specified key.
 It uses the cache if possible.
 If the result is not available in the cache, it renders the result and returns it.
-# MarkdownCode > components > toolbar > home > build section
-- The build-section component has actions for the build-service.
-- Buttons have icons instead of text.
-- Actions include:
-  - "All" button: renders all code for the project.
-    - Disabled when no fragment is out of date.
-    - Calls build-service.buildAll().
-  - "Code for active fragment" button: renders code files for the active fragment.
-    - Disabled when active fragment is not out of date.
-    - Calls build-service.buildFragment(activeFragment).
-  - "Active fragment with active transformer" button: renders result for active fragment and transformer.
-    - Disabled when active fragment or transformer is not out of date.
-    - Calls build-service.runTransformer(activeFragment, activeTransformer).
-  - Separator.
-  - "Debug" toggle button: updates debug state in build-service.
-    - State follows build-service's debug state.
-  - "Run next" button: continues rendering to the next transformer.
-    - Disabled when not in debug mode.
-- Store disabled values of buttons in state for updating from event handlers.
-- Initialize button states on load.
-- Register event handlers for changes in project-service and position-tracking service.
-- Unregister event handlers on unload.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers.
 - Transformers can store results for text fragments and track if the results are out of date.